boshtannik/embedded-nano-mesh/README.md

 so as well as it runs on this platform - it can be ported to many other platforms, which are supported by embedded-hal.

-Potentially this protocol can be run on other platforms.
-(Not tested yet, instead of Atmega328p) It is done by generic behaviour being moved out of implementation to make it interchangable with implementations of PlatformTime and PlatformSerial traits for each other platform.
+Potentially this protocol can be run on other platforms. (arduino nano, linux are supported) It is done by generic behaviour being moved out of implementation to make it interchangable with implementations of PlatformTime and PlatformSerial traits for each other platform.